kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.archiver

 `spec.archiver` is an optional field which specifies storage information that will be used by `wal-g`.
+User can use either s3 or gcs.

- - `spec.archiver.storage.storageSecretName` points to the Secret containing the credentials for cloud storage destination.
+- `storage.storageSecretName` points to the Secret containing the credentials for cloud storage destination.
+- `storage.s3` points to s3 storage configuration.
+- `storage.s3.bucket` points to the bucket name used to store continuous archiving data.
+- `storage.gcs` points to GCS storage configuration.
- - `spec.archiver.storage.s3.bucket` points to the bucket name used to store continuous archiving data.
+- `storage.gcs.bucket` points to the bucket name used to store continuous archiving data.

 Continuous archiving data will be stored in a folder called `{bucket}/{prefix}/kubedb/{namespace}/{postgres-name}/archive/`.

+Follow [this link](/docs/concepts/snapshot/#google-cloud-storage-gcs) to learn how to create secret for S3 or GCS.
 To know more about how to configure Postgres to archive WAL data continuously in AWS S3 bucket, please visit [here](/docs/guides/postgres/snapshot/continuous_archiving.md).

 ### spec.databaseSecret